-Nutrition Care Process: A systematic approach to providing high quality nutrition care.
-Use of a care process provides a framework for the RDN to individualize care, taking into account the patient/client's needs and values and using the best evidence available to make decisions.
+Nutrition Care Process (4): A systematic approach to providing high quality nutrition care.
+Use of a care process provides a framework for the RDN to individualize care, considering the patient/resident's needs and values and using the best evidence available to make decisions.
 There are four steps in the process: